Start here if you want the safest broad recommendation for this whole topic.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A broad recommendation page for readers who want chaotic co-op without starting from a single game or mechanic.
+A decision-first recommendation page for readers who want chaotic co-op without starting from a single game or mechanic.